Code-Institute-Submissions/milestone2-data_dashboard/README.md

 ###  Browsers
 I tested the website on the following browsers:  Safari, Google Chrome, and Firefox.
 These all worked as expected.

+I also tested this website on Internet Explorer and Firefox.
+The graphs and charts did not render.
+There was no console error message on Internet Explorer & the console error message in Firefox was "TypeError: this.node(...) is null error".

 ### Charts responding to clicking
 I tested this on all the following browsers, Safari, Google Chrome and Firefox.
 All graphs responded and worked interactively together as expected.